elephantscale/es-training-new/course-outlines/google-dataproc.md

 ## Course Outline:

 * Provisioning Ephemeral Data Proc and Long-lived clusters
+  * Student accounts or training accounts
 * Hive Metastore integration
+  * Just using it
 * Ranger and Kerberos integration
+  * In the cloud, but not Ranger
 * Google IAM and service accounts
 * GPU and CPU configuration – when to use each
 * Profiling using SparkLens and Dr Elephant
+  * Profiling in GCP
 * Different Data Proc offerings and images at Walmart – where to find images and when to pick each
+  * No Walmart integration
 * VPC and Data Exfiltration prevention
+  * TBD
 * Acid formats – Hudi, Delta, Iceberg (focus on Hudi)
+  * As much as you can have in GCP
 * Interacting with google storage buckets
 * Developer environments
 * AI Notebooks API (previously known as DataProc Notebooks)

 * Cross-project integration – wmt-edw-prod – will this involve communication between systems?
+  * Cross GCP projects (or VPC peering)
 * Different Data Proc offerings and images at Walmart – where to find images and when to pick each – same as above.
+  * (Not at Walmart)